-Net requirements are the requirements for an item based on its gross requirements (from forecasts, customer orders or upper-level demand), minus stock already on-hand and scheduled receipts.
+Net requirements are the requirements for an item based on its gross requirements (from forecasts, customer orders, or upper-level demand), minus stock already on-hand and scheduled receipts.

 If the total is below the specified safety stock, a planned order is generated based on the lot size.
 The generation of a new planned order for a given net requirement is normally done only after calculating the effect of rescheduling all incoming receipts to the dates required.

-Before we start talking details about the net requirements, let us clear our concept about a few terms.
+Before we start talking about details about the net requirements, let us clear our concept about a few terms.
 Terms like gross requirements, scheduled receipts, on-hand inventory, and the projected available balance.

 The first thing a firm needs to figure out before it starts operating is its capacity.
 The total input or gross requirements can be easily calculated from this value.
 The term gross refers to the entire estimate of material requirements that a company needs to put in for smooth functioning in one production cycle.